-According to the Bureau of Labor Statistics, veterinarians earned an average yearly salary of $88,490 per year in 2015.
-Board-certified specialists in zoological medicine can expect to earn much higher salaries due to the advanced education required for achieving diplomate status.
-In 2015, there were 164 board-certified specialists in zoological medicine according to the American Veterinary Medical Association.
+According to the Bureau of Labor Statistics (BLS), veterinarians earned an average yearly salary of $90,420 in 2017.
+Board-certified specialists in zoological medicine can expect to earn much higher salaries due to the advanced education required.
+According to the American Board of Veterinary Practitioners (ABVP), in April 2019, there were 208 board-certified specialists in zoological medicine.

-A zoo veterinary technician is tasked with assisting zoo veterinarians with treatments and procedures.
-Routine duties for a zoo vet tech include preparing surgical sites, assisting with surgeries, changing bandages, taking samples, running lab tests, and giving injections.
+This individual is tasked with assisting zoo veterinarians with treatments and procedures.
+Routine duties of a zoo veterinary technician include preparing surgical sites, assisting with surgeries, changing bandages, taking samples, running lab tests, and giving injections.

-Specialty certification in the field is available to those with at least 10,000 hours (5 years) of documented experience in zoo medicine.
-Zoo vet techs can expect to earn between $35,000 and $45,000 per year, which is on the top end of the general veterinary technician compensation range.
+Specialty certification in the field is available to those with at least 10,000 hours or five years of documented experience in zoo medicine.
+Zoo veterinarian technicians can expect to earn between $35,000 and $45,000 per year, which is on the top end of the general veterinary technician compensation range.

-Zoo commissary keepers are tasked with preparing animal diets as directed by the zoo nutritionists and veterinarians.
-They take inventories and order supplies as needed, assist with unloading deliveries, regularly disinfect the kitchen food prep areas, properly store food products, deliver animal rations to keepers or distribute them to the animals directly, and give tours of the kitchen to school groups.
-Commissary keepers usually earn a salary in the same range as animal keepers, about $25,000 to $30,000 per year.
+This position prepares animal diets as directed by zoo nutritionists and veterinarians.
+The commissary zoo keeper takes inventories and order supplies as needed, assist with unloading deliveries, regularly disinfect the kitchen food prep areas, properly store food products, deliver animal rations to keepers or distribute them to the animals directly, and give tours of the kitchen to school groups.
+Commissary zoo keepers usually earn a salary in the same range as animal keepers, about $25,000 to $30,000 per year.
 Commissary managers can earn as much as $70,000 per year.

 Education and Development Positions